and Drugs with the Grateful Dead. New York, NY: St. Martin’s Press.

 and, to be honest, I don’t know why we

+didn’t invite him to join the band.
 I have no idea.
 Maybe I don’t remember;

 maybe I never knew.
 We didn’t usually talk about those kinds of things” (Kreutzmann